Cornwall Good Seafood Guide logo

 Management

-Ling catches are restricted through Quotas set by the EU Common fishing Policy.
+Ling catches are managed through Quotas set by the EU, which historically, across the whole NE Atlantic, have been above scientific advice.
+In recent years, catches have not exceeded advice.
 No specific management objectives are known to ICES.
 The legal minimum landing size for ling in EU waters is 63cm.
 However ling matures at 80-90cm, so this is an inadequate measure to protect immature fish.

 Capture Info